Donal Cam O'Sullivan Beare

-Donal Cam O'Sullivan Beare, Prince of Beare, 1st Count of Berehaven (Domhnall Cam Ó Súileabháin Bhéara; 1560 – 16 July 1618) was an Irish nobleman and soldier who was the last independent Chief of the Name of Clan O'Sullivan.
-He was thus the last O'Sullivan Beare, a title of the Gaelic nobility of Ireland, and Lord of the Beara Peninsula in the southwest of Ireland during the early seventeenth century, when the English Crown was attempting to secure their rule over the whole island.
+Donal Cam O'Sullivan Beare, Count of Berehaven (Domhnall Cam Ó Súileabháin Bhéara; 1560 – 6 July [N.S.
+16 July] 1618) (Note: Unless otherwise stated, all dates before 1752 are given in the Julian calendar.) was an Irish nobleman and soldier.
+He was the last Gaelic chief of the O'Sullivan clan prior to the completion of the Tudor conquest of Ireland.

+O'Sullivan Beare immigrated to Spain after the Irish confederacy's defeat in the Nine Years' War, and was granted the titled Count of Berehaven in the Spanish nobility.
+In 1618, he was fatally stabbed by Anglo-Irish merchant John Bath during a quarrel in Madrid.

 Early life

 Donal Cam O'Sullivan Beare was born in 1560.
+His father was Donal Cam O'Sullivan Beare, chief of the O'Sullivan Beare in County Kerry and lord of Beare and Bantry.
+His mother was Margaret O'Brien, daughter of O'Brien of Thomond.

-His father was killed in 1563, but he was considered too young to inherit and the clan's leadership passed to the chief's surviving brother Eoin, who was confirmed by Dublin Castle administration with the title Lord of Beare and Bantry.
-In order to consolidate his position, Eoin accepted the authority of Queen Elizabeth I and was knighted, thus becoming Sir Eoin.
-In 1587, Donal asserted his own claim to leadership of the clan, petitioning the Dublin Castle administration to put aside Sir Eoin's appointment with a claim derived from English laws based on absolute male primogeniture.
+His father was murdered by the MacGillacuddys in 1563, and his father's younger brother Owen succeeded as lord of Beare and Bantry.
+Owen was confirmed by Dublin Castle administration with the title Lord of Beare and Bantry.
+In order to consolidate his position, Owen accepted the authority of Queen Elizabeth I and was knighted, thus becoming Sir Owen.
+In 1587, Donal asserted his own claim to leadership of the clan, petitioning the Dublin Castle administration to put aside Sir Owen's appointment with a claim derived from English laws based on absolute male primogeniture.
 These laws did not recognise age as relevant to inheritance rights.
 Keen to extend English legal authority over Ireland, the Dublin Castle administration accepted Donal's claim.
 He subsequently became The O'Sullivan Beare, head of the clan.

-Nine Years War
+Nine Years' War

 By 1600, the province of Munster had been devastated by battle, and Irish Catholics had lost over half a million acres (4,000 km^{2}) of land to Protestant settlers following the defeat of the Desmond Rebellions.

 In the lead up to the Nine Years' War O'Sullivan kept his distance from the rebel cause, but in time he joined a confederation of Gaelic chiefs led by Hugh O'Neill, Earl of Tyrone, Ó Néill, and Red Hugh O'Donnell, Ó Domhnaill, of Ulster.
 Conflict had broken out in 1594, and Tyrone secured support from Philip II of Spain.
 The Spanish sent an Armada under the command of Don Juan D'Aquilla in 1601.
 O'Sullivan wrote to the Spanish king in submission to his authority, but the letter was intercepted by the English.
 In early 1602 the allied Irish and Spanish forces met an English force at the Battle of Kinsale and were defeated.

 O'Sullivan resolved to continue the struggle by taking control of the castle of Dunboy.
 In June 1602 English forces attacked Dunboy and the castle fell after a brief siege.
 The entire company of defenders was killed in combat or hanged afterwards.